-One of Australia’s many charms is it’s unique set of wildlife.
-The continent’s unique climate and long isolation from the rest of the world lead to many one-of-a-kind animals and ecosystems all over the continent.
+One of Australia’s many charms is it’s expansive range of wildlife.
+The island’s unique climate and long isolation from the rest of the world lead to many one-of-a-kind animals and ecosystems all over the continent.
 Since the inhabitable areas of the country were quickly claimed by the many European settlers, the native animals lost a lot of their natural habitats and some even went extinct within a few decades.

 Fortunately, the welfare of animals is a real concern of many people these days, and so the dream of one man lead to many animals being saved.
-In 2001, Michael Johnson made his dreams of allowing people to experience Australia’s wildlife a reality.
-Currently, the park is home to over 30 different species of animals, some of which cannot be found in the wild anymore, making it a prime stop on our Phillip Island Tours.
+In 2001, Michael Johnson made his dream of allowing people to experience Australia’s wildlife a reality.
+Currently, the park is home to over 30 different species of animals, some of which cannot be found in the wild anymore.

 Koalas are one of Australia’s most famous animals and are often used to represent the country.
 Interestingly, koalas are very picky eaters.
 They survive on Eucalyptus leaves and the oils they contain.
 There are about 600 species of Eucalyptus, but as koalas can eat only about 50 of these, they have developed a very strong sense of smell.
 While the little guys look very cuddly, they are everything but.
 Koalas, especially males, can be very territorial, but as humans are several times their size we are safe from them.